We found 7 urologists who accept Humana Platinum HMO near Greenville, OH.

 Clinical interests: Robotic Surgery

-Dr. Daniel Miller is a specialist in urology (urinary tract disease).
+Dr. Daniel Miller practices urology (urinary tract disease).
+The average patient rating for Dr. Miller is 4.5 stars out of 5.
 He is professionally affiliated with Kettering Health Network.
+He honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 He is a graduate of Rosalind Franklin University of Medicine and Science, Chicago Medical School.
-Dr. Miller's patients gave him an average rating of 4.5 out of 5 stars.
-Dr. Miller takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments